galvestontx/malicious_prosecution/README.md

 How much tax dollars did the county waste with their fraudulent emergency response mentioned in [attached document](https://github.com/galvestontx/malicious_prosecution/blob/f2f5154e7de2cd17b51dbdb18cacdb12124f5064/Galvestontx.co_1of9.pdf)?
 More importantly, what is the radical ideology driving their actions... that is a discussion for another time (hint: name of PAC which provided campaign contributions to the persons responsible for terrorizing tens of thousands each year, see 👇 facts.
 Just another named "ism"... perhaps the last as it has already resulted in a schism ).

 ---
-Upon uploading the remaining eight files, I hope to begin development of a DApp to supplant the county and state governments, and invite everyone to join.
+After the 8 remaining files are uploaded, Galvestontx.co will begin development of a DApp to supplant the county and state governments, and invite everyone to join.

 # Malicious Prosecution